namajain/EEGanalysis/README.md

 - [ ] Collection in Meditative state of second test subject

 ### 2. Cleaning: ###
-- [x] Resampling the  time-series data into intervels of 16 miliseconds
+- [x] Resampling the  time-series data into intervals of 16 miliseconds
-- [ ] Smoothening the data and removing EEG artifacts
+- [ ] Smoothening the data
+- [ ] Removing EEG artifacts

 ### 3. Analysis: ###
 - [x] Performing Fast Fourier Transformation to produce Frequency-Amplitude data